joernweissenborn/Thingiverseio-hugo/content/overview/quickstart.md

     parent: getting started
 next: /overview/installing
 prev: /overview/introduction
-title: Hugo Quickstart Guide
+title: ThingiverseIO Quickstart Guide
 weight: 10
 ---

-Building a bookshelf
+Building a quickstart
 ---

 In this quickstart, we will build an online bookshelf that will list books and their reviews.